danesparza/package-repo/README.md

 # package-repo
-Repo for custom .deb packages
+Repo for custom .deb packages, hosted on Github pages

 ## To install a package from this repo
 ```